LukeDWaller99/ELEC351-coursework-21/README.md

 |12             | Yes                                               |throughout |

 # Dependancies
-The main.c file contains all the instantiations needed in the correct order.
+The main.cpp file contains all the instantiations needed in the correct order.
 However, several of the modules of this project can be used as standalone classes.
 To ensure that these classes are instantiated correctly, the dependencies are listed below.
 Generally, a 'CustomQueue' will need to be instantiated before anything else, to provide an output logging method.

 **Error Handler**
     - Custom Queue